lilykriopelle/codecademy-quiz-app/instructions.md

 Quiz App

-# Description
+# Project Goals
-Create an app that allows users to create topics, quizzes, and flashcards and interact with their quizzes by flipping flashcards over.
+In this project, you will practice using Redux and Redux Toolkit to manage the complex state of a flashcard-style quiz app.
+Users will be able to create their own topics, quizzes for those topics, and flashcards for those quizzes.
+Users will also be able to interact with their quizzes by flipping flashcards over.

-# Objective
-This project – an app in which users can create and view topics and quizzes (which are comprised of flashcards) that are associated with those topics – gives you an opportunity to practice using Redux and Redux Toolkit to manage complex state.
+The following task descriptions will walk through implementing the app's Redux logic starting with topics, then quizzes, and then cards.
+If you would like to implement it in a different order feel free to do what is comfortable for you.

 ## Functionality
 On the `'/topics/new'` page: